Sanish1246/Sapce-Shooting-Game/README.md

-# WebAppProj1
+# Neo Galaxy Shooters
- A game made using HTML, CSS and JS
+ A web game made using HTML, CSS and JS.
+ It uses local storage to store user data